 NECROTIZING SOFT TISSUE INFECTIONS

 Necrotizing soft tissue infections are aggressive and potentially life threatening infections.
 These infections can present with an insidious onset and early findings may appear deceptively benign.
 Necrotizing soft tissue infections represent a spectrum of conditions that may be polymicrobial or monomicrobial.
 Group A Streptococcus and S. aureus are often the etiologic agents in monomicrobial infections.
 Clostridial infections are now uncommon secondary to improved hygiene and sanitation.

 Patients present with pain out of proportion to physical findings and a sense of heaviness in the affected part.
 Physical findings may include a combination of edema, brownish skin discoloration, bullae, malodorous serosanguineous discharge, and crepitus.
-Patients may have low-grade fever and associated tachycardia out of proportion to ...
+Patients may have low-grade fever ...